MouseUnSnag/MouseUnSnag/README.md

 * `-j`, `+j`

-  Disable or enable respectively jumping the mose from an edge to the adjacent monitor.
+  Disable or enable respectively jumping the cursor from an edge to the adjacent monitor.

 * `-w`, `+w`

-  Disable or enable respectively wraping the cursor from one far edge to the other.
+  Disable or enable respectively wrapping the cursor from one far edge to the other.

 ## How does it do it?
 **MouseUnSnag** uses the low-level Win32 WH_MOUSE_LL callback to monitor the user's intended movement of the mouse.
 It also monitors the current position of the cursor on the screen.
 When **MouseUnSnag** detects that the mouse has tried to move beyond the edge/corner of the screen, but the cursor was not able to move, then it knows that the cursor is "stuck", and will attempt to sensibly move the cursor to an adjacent monitor, if one exists.